-How do I perform an Amazon RDS for MySQL version upgrade?
+How do I perform an Amazon RDS for MySQL version upgrade with minimal downtime?

 1

-I want to upgrade my Amazon Relational Database Service (Amazon RDS) for MySQL version.
-I want to know how to perform the upgrade and what factors affect the upgrade time.
+I want to perform an Amazon Relational Database Service (Amazon RDS) for MySQL version upgrade with minimal downtime.

 Resolution

-Performing an Amazon RDS for MySQL version upgrade
+Manually upgrade an Amazon RDS for MySQL version

 Amazon RDS for MySQL upgrade time

-The mysql_upgrade program runs on the MySQL database to convert system and user tables to a new version.
-Depending on the state of your table, you might need to create your table to conform to a new version.
-In most cases, you don't need to make changes.
-The mysql_upgrade program updates the metadata in the table to indicate that the database is upgraded.
+To convert system and user tables to a new version, the mysql_upgrade program runs on the MySQL database.
+Based on the state of your table, you might need to create your table to conform to a new version.
+To show that the database is upgraded, the mysql_upgrade program updates the metadata in the table.
 If you have a larger number of tables, then Amazon RDS for MySQL might take longer to complete the major version upgrade.
-For more information, see mysql_upgrade: check and upgrade MySQL tables on the MySQL website.
+For more information, see mysql_upgrade: Check and upgrade MySQL tables on the MySQL website.

-• To check for issues in your tables, it's a best practice to perform a mysqlcheck.
-However, table maintenance operations can consume significant time and resources, particularly for large tables.
+To check for issues in your tables, it's a best practice to perform a mysqlcheck.
+However, table maintenance operations might use significant time and resources.
 For more information, see mysqlcheck: A table maintenance program on the MySQL website.

 Related information